dyhes/zulip/templates/zerver/help/move-content-to-another-stream.md

 # Move content to another stream

-Zulip makes it possible to move messages, or an entire topic, to another stream.
+Aloha makes it possible to move messages, or an entire topic, to another stream.
 Organizations can [configure][move-permission-setting] which [roles](/help/roles-and-permissions) have permission to move messages between streams.